vb-cmd/HackLeft4Dead2/README.md

  - ESP (Box, Line)
  - Radar
  - BunnyHop
- - AimBot (I will try to do it soon)
+ - AimBot (Really bad aimbot but it works.
+I'll try to fix it later.)

-If you get VAC ban in your Steam account.
-I dont care.
-You download this shit and are responsible for it.
+If you get a VAC ban for your steam account.
+I don't care.
+You download this shit and you are responsible for it.